 So, how would the combined product look like?

 When I thought about my concept, the merge of SoundCloud an Spotify seemed to produce an ideal solution.
-It would be built around a more connected community where user experience would be seamless.
+It would be built around a connected community where user experience would be seamless.
 My visual aim was to make a balance between dark and light tones on the interface.
 Screens that include a list of elements have light colours while screens that have a clear focus on one element have dark colours that capture the user’s attention.
-Content would be selected and organised in a way that satisfies publishers, record labels, producers and of course, consumers.
+Content would be selected and organised in a way that satisfies both producers and of course, consumers.

-There are four pillars that would serve as the groundwork for this music streaming product.
+In the next few lines, I’ll guide you through the four pillars that would serve as the groundwork for this music streaming product.

-The benefits of such an algorithm could get to whole experience to the next level.
+The benefits of such an algorithm could get the whole experience to the next level.
 Or even further.
 Imagine a service that changes based on weather, the news, day of the week, your calendar events and even more.